biteloncoin/biteloncoin/README.md

 ### Such mining information ⛏

 Biteloncoin rewards by playing games, which is environmentally friendly to the whole world.
 Our goal is to make the waste of electricity mining disappear forever.
 Our wallet program is equipped with a mine sweeping program.
 The first person who successfully sweeps mines in the whole network will get a certain reward.
-The initial number of biteloncoin is 50 in four years, and then it will be halved every four years.
+The initial number of biteloncoin is 50 in the first four years, and then it will be halved every four years.

 ### Wow plz make Biteloncoind/Biteloncoin-cli/Biteloncoin-qt